-- Assist students on a regular basis. - Meet with students as needed prior to each registration period to review academic progress. - Sign all completed forms in a timely manner. - Help students meet important deadlines, i.e., registration, application for graduation. - Meet with students upon notification of probationary status. - Serve as a liaison, assisting students in accessing University resources. - Assist students in creating, reviewing, and updating the Plan of Study according to requirements of their undergraduate program as well as their intended graduate program or professional requirements. - Help to ensure the Plan of Study is submitted to Student Services and updated as necessary. - Assist students with personal and professional goals.
+- Assist students on a regular basis. - Meet with students as needed prior to each registration period to review academic progress. - Help students meet important deadlines, i.e., registration, application for graduation. - Meet with students upon notification of probationary status. - Serve as a liaison, assisting students in accessing University resources. - Assist students in creating, reviewing, and updating the Plan of Study according to requirements of their undergraduate program as well as their intended graduate program or professional requirements. - Help to ensure the Plan of Study is submitted to Student Services and updated as necessary. - Help to ensure that the Academic Advisement Report (AAR is accurate) - Assist students with personal and professional goals.